‘Wine’ Down in Downtown Laurel

-Laurel Main Street is continuing its Wine Down Downtown for a fourth season.
+Laurel Main Street is bringing back Wine Down Downtown for its fourth-annual season.

 The next event is May 13 from 5-8 p.m.
-Entry is $15 for a collectible wine tumbler and wine tastings at more than 20 “Wine Stops” in town.
-Even more businesses will be open with special events and sales, including some great eats.
+Entry is $15 for a collectible wine tumbler and wine tastings at over 20 “Wine Stops” in town.
+Even more businesses will be open with special events and sales including some great eats.

 (0) comments